-Youth Engagement for Youth as Decision-Makers
+Youth + Social Change through Youth as Decision-Makers

 Through formal and informal decision-making, youth as decision-makers are engaged in making powerful, meaningful and substantive choices, decisions and determinations that affect themselves, their peers, their communities, and the world.
 A lot of youth-focused activities, organizations, and programs are run by adults.
 However, anytime adults are charged with managing programs for children or youth they must take steps to engage children and youth in organizational decision-making in new and different ways.
 Every time a program or the young participants change these ways must change, too.
 This is true in community organizations, schools, foundations, government agencies and religious organizations, as well as at home and throughout communities.